Fn1ky/PT1/README.md

 # GTB1
-This is a beta test of my first game
+This is a simple test script made to test the print fuction with the time libary.